dmitraver/scala-play-thymeleaf-plugin/README.md

 Sample represents a simple web application which is a remastered version of "The Good Thymes Virtual Grocery" - original web application created by Thymeleaf authors to show capabilites of template engine.

 ## Configuration
 Module allows to override some Thymeleaf configuration options.
-You can override default values by specifying them in **aplication.conf** file.
+You can override default values by specifying them in **application.conf** file.
 The following configuration options with their defualt values are available:

 ### thymeleaf.cache.enabled=false
 Enables Thymleaf caching capability for templates.